Elizabeth Sackville, Duchess of Dorset

-Between 1714 and 1737 She was a Lady of the Bedchamber and to Caroline of Ansbach, wife of King George II of the United Kingdom.
+Between 1714 and 1737 She was a Lady of the Bedchamber and to Caroline of Ansbach, wife of King George II of Great Britain.
 From 1723 to 1731 she was Caroline's Mistress of the Robes, a title that can be held by no one of lower rank than a duchess.
 The arrangements for Caroline's appearance at her coronation in 1727 were, however, made by an experienced subordinate.